badd-labs/badd-labs/labs/A1/README.md

 After installation, copy the above python code to a file and run the file in a python runtime (e.g., your favorite python IDE).
 After running the code, you can observe transaction attributes printed on the terminal or Python console.

-Exercise 4.
+Exercise 5.
 Automatically explore all transactions in one block
 ---

 In this exercise, you are required to report the average fee of all transactions in block `15479087`.
 You can modify the given code.

-Hint: transactions in block `15479087` are shown on three pages.
+- Hint: transactions in block `15479087` are listed on three pages.

-Exercise 5.
+Exercise 6.
 Automatically explore transactions across two blocks
 ---

 In this exercise, you are required to report the average fees of the first 50 transactions in block `15479087` and the first 50 transactions in block `15479088`.
 You can modify the given code.